 Isaac Rice Homestead: 54 William Street.
 (See Rice above)

 Bowen's Wharf: America's Cup Avenue at Treadway Inn.
+See Slave Port Medallion.
 The most active slave port on the East Coast during Newport's "Golden Age," 1700-1750.
-The first slave ship arrived here in 1696 to sell sell four Africans.
+The first slave ship arrived here in 1696 to sell four Africans.
+In 1749, wharf owner Edward Pelham bequeathed the enslaved Jupiter, Frank, Margaret and her child to his heirs.

 Fort George, 1700s: Cuffee Cockroach, celebrated cook for Jahleel Breton, Newport's first caterer, nourished a large family of wealthy merchant traders and their servants.
 For many years, the family hosted a “turtle frolic” on Goat Island to celebrate the winter solstice.
 Hundreds of people came to the festive event; Cockroach’s sea turtle stew was a delicious attraction.
 It was served with the family’s finest silver and porcelain, brought to the island by boat.Cuffee Cockroach: